ungoodblog/ungoodblog.github.io/_posts/2021-01-16-Fuzzing-Like-A-Caveman-5.md

 Hit            100000 breakpoints in  10.066440 seconds |     9934.0 / second
 ```

-With performance like this with regards to registering/applying breakpoints, you probably wouldn't have to keep the target in-memory.
-It could actually be restarted each iteration and you probably would be pretty far off from bottlenecking on breakpoint application but I'm not 100% sure on this.

 One thing to keep in mind is that if you use this way of collecting coverage data, you might limit yourself to the first input that reaches a basic block.
 Say for instance we have the following code:

 ```c